Islamic design

 Rainfall

 In the winter months, heavy rainfalls are not uncommon.
-Urban developments traditionally had problems with rain as many of the main roads used wadis which quickly flooded, making travel impassable or, at least, difficult.
+Urban developments traditionally had problems with rain as many of the main roads used widyan which quickly flooded, making travel impassable or, at least, difficult.
 The provision of dams on the outskirts of Doha and the incorporation of storm drains into the new developments helped to deal with flash flooding, but there are always difficulties created by these drains being blocked by wind driven sands over the dry parts of the year.
 Flooded roads and, particularly, roundabouts, are not uncommon sights in winter following rains.
+Here, the Rayyan Road is flooded in the Spring of 1988.

-Annual rainfall varies as it does in many parts of the world, the official figure being 81mm per annum.
+Annual rainfall varies as it does in many parts of the world, the official average figure given by the Food and Agricultural Organisation of the United Nations between 1972 and 2005 being 80mm per annum.
+The north of the peninsula receives more rain than does the area around Doha where readings are taken at the airport.
 From May to October there is little or no rain, but the winter months always see some precipitation, sometimes extremely heavy creating difficulties with drainage in urban areas.
-The rainfall not only differs in quantity but in location within the peninsula, heavier in the north, lighter in the south.

 Hail damage to a car

-The rain can often be extremely heavy and destructive, the amount falling in a few days being equivalent to the annual rainfall.
+The rainfall can often be extremely heavy and destructive, the amount falling in a few days sometimes being equivalent to the annual rainfall and also falling in a relatively small area of the peninsula.
 Sleet, hail and snow – thalj – are all recorded within the peninsula from time to time.
 This photograph shows the damage that can be caused in an, admittedly unusually heavy, hail storm.

 Flood water south of Umm Said

-Roads in the desert also often followed wadis and, in some parts of the Arabian peninsula these wadis are very wide and have sheer walls making escape in the event of flash flooding, extremely difficult.
+Roads in the desert traditionally often followed widyan, though they would also move from high point to high point as markers in the landscape.
+But, in some parts of the Arabian peninsula these widyan are very wide and have sheer walls making escape in the event of flash flooding, extremely difficult.
 Qatar doesn’t have that problem but water can still accumulate rapidly making traffic through it difficult.

 As I mentioned above, when it rains the desert blooms and dormant plants springing to life particularly in areas of rawdtha soils.
 The water literally brings life, articulating the flat geometry of the landscape and creating increased visual interest through a combination of both the look of the land and the plants growing on it.